kayateia/lifestream-node-server/API.md

 #### Permissions

 Any user may request a list of contents from any stream, but the actual image will not be displayable unless it passes permission checks in [GET api/image/:imageid](#get-apiimageimageid).

+If stream ID 0 is included in the request, the only orphaned images that will appear in the result set are those that are owned by the user making the request.

 #### Result